 Steps of Manual Screening

 For manual CV screening, the first step in your checklist should be to understand which skills, traits, and behaviors are necessary to be successful in the role.
 It could be Work Experience, Education, Skills, Knowledge, and Competencies, Personality Traits, etc. These could be easily identified if you are hiring for an existing role.
-Finding common traits of an existing employee, speaking with supervisors about essential traits for the job to be done well and form a JD accordingly.
+Finding common traits of an existing employee, speaking with supervisors about essential traits for the job to be done well and forming a JD accordingly.

 Once these are identified, you should classify these skills, traits, and behaviors into desirable traits and essential traits.
 Essential traits are ones that a candidate must have in order to do the job.
 An example of that for a retail associate would be good written and verbal communication skills.
 Communication is an essential part of a retail associate’s job, without which his/her job is absolutely not possible to do.
 Desirable traits are ones that would make someone a stronger candidate.
 An example of desirable traits is prior work experience in the same industry.
 These would be an addition to his/her current qualifications to excel in his/her job.